MEAMAE-space/MindBloom/README.md

 - Write a short reflection in the journal box
 - Click **Save Check-in** — it stores everything in your browser
 - Refresh and get a random quote each time
-- Switch between light and dark modes — your choice is remembered!

-THE SAVE CHECK-IN IS STILL BEING WORKED ON.
----

-## 🛠 Built With

-- HTML5
-- CSS3 (with dark mode)
-- Vanilla JavaScript
-- LocalStorage API

 ---

 ## 📜 License